ayushkr12/sfz/README.md

 http://localhost/api/FUZZ/pannel
 ```

-To fuzz the above urls, either feed it a file or pipe URLs in:
+To fuzz the above urls using [ffuf](https://github.com/ffuf/ffuf), either feed it a file or pipe URLs in:

 ```bash
 sfz -l urls.txt -w wordlist.txt